Bren-Squared/DKaaS/README.md

 ---

-*DKaaS: Trusted by engineers who plug in that thumbdrive they just found in the parking lot.
+*DKaaS: Trusted by engineers who plug in the parking lot thumbdrive.
 Huh?
 What's that?
 It has a free vpn on it?
 All it needs is my SSN, bank information, and mother's maiden name?
-SIGN ME THE F^&* UP.*
+SCORE!!!!*